JackyKLai/letterboxd-friend-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## So this is just pandas but only does one very specific thing?
+## So basically it just reads a CSV file and filters it?
 Yep.